fessionalpro/wings-doc/src/3-slardar/3g-fun-server.md

 As with PageQuery, the pagination return uses PageResult as the container and Wings has tool to handle it.

-When PageQuery is used as @RequesBody, it usually looks like this
+When PageQuery is used as @RequestBody, it usually looks like this

 * as super `Ins extends PageQuery`
-* as field `private PageQuery pagable`
+* as field `private PageQuery pageable`

 cannot use PageDefault and aliases, and is handled by the following classes, just like a normal json pojo.